Avoiding excess weight

 - Build the rim and hatch recesses in carbon fiber or solid wood – lighter than plywood.

 - A foot support in light wood, integrated with the forward bulkhead is much lighter than a store-bought in aluminum and plastic, bolted to the hull.

 - The deck line can be used as a super light handle – a hole through the stem and crossed lines, maybe with a piece of plastic tubing, is a highly efficient solution.

-- Bulkheads in foam in much lighter than plywood – and does not cause damages to the hull if the kayak is dropped or thrown into a rock in waves.
+- Bulkheads in foam are much lighter than plywood – and do not cause damages to the hull if the kayak is dropped or thrown into a rock in waves.

 - Avoid screws, bolts, and other metal hardware if possible.

 - A foam seat is better than one in wood or epoxy/fiberglass.